Lynn Forester de Rothschild

-Lynn Forester, Lady de Rothschild (born July 2, 1954) is an American-British billionaire businesswoman who is the chief executive officer of E.L.
+Lynn Forester, Lady de Rothschild (born July 2, 1954) is an American-British businesswoman who is the chair of E.L.
 Rothschild, a holding company she owns (previously together with her third husband, Sir Evelyn Robert de Rothschild, a member of the Rothschild family, until his death).

 The company manages investments in The Economist Group, owner of The Economist magazine, Congressional Quarterly and the Economist Intelligence Unit, E.L.
 Rothschild LP, a leading independent wealth management firm in the United States, as well as real estate, agricultural and food interests.

-She publicly supports many politicians including Hillary Clinton.
-She rallies for a political movement called Inclusive Capitalism Initiative, and led the Conference of Inclusive Capitalism in London in 2014 and 2015, and founded the Coalition for Inclusive Capitalism.
+She rallies for a political movement called Inclusive Capitalism Initiative, and led the Conference of Inclusive Capitalism in London in 2014 and 2015.
+Rothschild founded the Coalition for Inclusive Capitalism and the Council for Inclusive Capitalism.

 Early life and education

-Born in Bergen County, New Jersey, a suburb of greater New York City, and raised in Oradell, New Jersey, the only girl among three brothers, Rothschild is the daughter of Annabelle (née Hewitt) and John Kenneth Forester, president and owner of the General Aviation Aircraft Services, now Meridian, in Teterboro, New Jersey.
+Born in Bergen County, New Jersey, a suburb of greater New York City, Rothschild was raised in Oradell, New Jersey, the only girl among three brothers, and is the daughter of Annabelle (née Hewitt) and John Kenneth Forester, president and owner of the General Aviation Aircraft Service (now Meridian, in Teterboro, New Jersey).
 She studied at Pomona College and Columbia Law School, where she volunteered for the United States Senate campaign of Democrat Daniel Patrick Moynihan.

-She also studied international law at the Graduate Institute of International Studies in Geneva, Switzerland.
+She also studied international law on a Rotary fellowship at the Graduate Institute of International Studies in Geneva, Switzerland.

 Career

 After leaving law school, she was an associate at the Simpson Thacher & Bartlett law firm for four years, before working for telecommunications billionaire John Kluge in the 1980s, helping him acquire small companies that held local cellular licenses.

+Rothschild became Executive Vice President for Development at Metromedia Inc from 1984 to 1989.

+with Motorola (1989-1995)

 Rothschild then invested in telecoms businesses in North America and Europe, in partnership with Motorola.

-Rothschild became Executive Vice President for Development at Metromedia Inc from 1984 to 1989.
 From 1989 to 1995, Rothschild was the majority shareholder, chairman and CEO, of TPI Communications International, Inc., one of the largest providers of paging, wireless data and cellular telephone service in Latin America, owned with Motorola.

 Under her management, TPI tripled its size and per-customer revenues, and cash flow grew to three times the U.S. average.
 In addition, she expanded operations from Puerto Rico into Latin America.
 She sold her stake in TPI to Motorola in 1995 for a figure reportedly between $80 million and $100 million.

+with FirstMark (1995-2000)

 In 1995, Rothschild founded FirstMark Communications Inc in the United States, a broadband wireless company.
 In 1997, she sold her US interests in order to focus on international opportunities.
 In 1998, she founded FirstMark Communications of Europe, with the mission of building a pan-European broadband Internet company.
 Having secured licenses in Germany, France, Spain, Switzerland, Luxembourg and Finland, she built a 20,000 km fiber network in 15 countries.
 The company was sold in June 2000 in a $1 billion financing, the largest private equity placement in the history of the European competitive telecommunications sector.